swarup-p/VSD_Physical_Design_Workshop/README.md

 OpenLANE is a ASIC design flow which is built on open source EDA tools.
 It is aimed to produce a clean GDSII with no human intervation to give a true tape-out experience to VLSI engineers.
 OpenLane flow is tuned to work with Skywater 130nm open PDK.

-Here is a diagram that shows fully automated RTL to GDSII flow in OpenLane and open ource EDA tools used in each design step,
+Here is a diagram that shows fully automated RTL to GDSII flow in OpenLane and the open ource EDA tools used in each design step,

 ![](/snapshots_lab_session/OpenLANE_flow.JPG)

 Please refer to this video for detailed description on OpenLane flow,
 	https://www.youtube.com/watch?v=Vhyv0eq_mLU

-### Instruction to install OpenLANE
+### Instructions to install OpenLANE

 As this is an open source flow, it is available on github.
 Please check the links below for more information and installation instructions.